rsksmart/covalent-docs/docs/content/faqs/index.md

 Following are some steps we strictly recommend before requesting higher concurrency to optimize code on client side:

 1. Create a queue for the requests you are submitting to us.
-2. Have N worker threads pull requests from that queue and synchronously submit them, only taking another request from the queue when the previous one completes.
+2. Have `N` worker threads pull requests from that queue and synchronously submit them, only taking another request from the queue when the previous one completes.
-3. Tweak the concurrency-level N; at a certain level, you should see no 429s or socket hangups given the limit rules in our middleware, the ideal N is currently ~24, but this could be changed at any time to protect our architecture from DoS attacks, so please verify this and find the optimal N for yourself (or write code that dynamically lowers N upon receiving a 429 error.
+3. Tweak the concurrency-level `N` value.
+At a certain level, you should not see any `429` errors or socket hangups given the limit rules in our middleware.
+The ideal `N` is currently ~`24`, but this could be changed at any time to protect our architecture from DoS attacks.
+Please verify and find the optimal `N` for yourself (or write code that dynamically lowers `N` incrementally upon receiving a 429 error).

-If you still face concurrency issues, fill this [TypeForm](https://covalenthq.typeform.com/to/husUVmhA).
+If you still face concurrency issues, please fill out this [TypeForm](https://covalenthq.typeform.com/to/husUVmhA).

 &nbsp;